Yunnori: Special rules

-Social meaning
+Social influence

-The game is a popular board game throughout Korea, and it is considered a game of deep tradition.
-The game is often treated as a social spectacle with onlookers and team members shouting loudly, encouraging each other, or wishing for a certain score.
-This game is played in almost every Seollal gathering and is commonly played in almost any region of the world with a significant Korean population.
-The rare scores of yut and mo in particular cause excitement, particularly if cast more than one at a time.
+Given its rich history and symbolism, Yunnori has evolved into a popular traditional game among Korean families and friends, particularly during Seollal and Jeongwol Daeboreum – the first and fifteenth days of the new Lunar Year.
+Beyond entertainment, Yunnori serves as a means of predicting the future through pyeon yut and yut jeom.
+Pyeon yut forecasts agricultural abundance when played in groups, while yut jeom focuses on individual fortune-telling.
+Traditional beliefs associated with Yunnori extend to agricultural predictions, as documented in the Records of Seasonal Festivities around the Capital (Yeolyangsesigi) playing Yunnori past the fifteenth day of the lunar calendar would not ensure a fruitful year ("Seasonal Customs and Traditional Recreation," 2020).

 The Australian film and theatre group, Yut Art, takes its names from the game as a result of the excitement and crowd participation associated with its activities.

 The stations

 Each station of the gameboard has its own name, although they are obscure to most Koreans.
 It is thought that the outer stations symbolize heaven, and the inner square, the earth.
 The whole board can be also interpreted as a reflection of universal symmetry and celestial procession, reflecting elements of Korean shamanism.

 The mid-Joseon writer Gim Munpyo described the Yut board as symbolising the circle of the cosmos, with the North Star in the centre, surrounded by 28 constellations.